 Having regular date nights can be tough if you are trying to save money, but even going for a drink at your local is a change of scenery from being perched on the edge of your bed attempting to eat tacos without making a mess.
 If you’re living in London, check out my Free Things to do in London guides for some date night inspiration.

-When we were house sharing, we spent so much time cooped up in our bedroom, so it was nice to use of the small shared space we did have to do some cooking.
+When you are house sharing, you may spend a lot of time cooped up in your bedroom.
+But if you have a small shared space in the kitchen- why not try doing some cooking?
 Cooking together can be fun, and it means that you feel like you are both making a contribution to household chores.
 It’s a great way to catch up on each other’s days, and it means that you are actually spending some time in another area of the house.

 Whether the reason you are in a house share in London is out of necessity, or you are doing it to save money, make sure you sit down together and discuss what your financial goals are.
 If you are saving for a deposit on a house, for holidays, or simply to have more disposable income, sharing your financial goals will make the hard days worth it when you see your savings add up.